Principal Investigator: Professor Alice Smith

 DIMENSION-KD is a prospective observational cross-sectional study which aims to establish the effect and associations of kidney disease and different patient characteristics, such as body composition, lifestyle factors, such as diet and physical activity, and investigate the impact on their quality of life (QoL) and physical functioning.
 This information will be fundamental in identifying the needs of kidney patients, and in the development of a future multi-inclusive lifestyle intervention package.

-Patients with established kidney disease (stages 1 to 5) are eligible.
+Patients with established kidney disease (stages 1 to 5) are eligible, including people with a kidney transplant.
 The study is made up of 3 parts:

 - Part A – Patients complete a survey pack made up of different questionnaires designed to identify lifestyle determinants and factors associated with living with kidney disease, and the impact on (and of) a patients dietary intake, physical function, symptoms, QoL, disease management, and physical activity;